- What is it?

 Studies have shown that latex condoms are highly effective in preventing HIV transmission when used consistently and correctly.
 Nonetheless, the use of condoms alone cannot stem the tide of the AIDS epidemic.
 Reducing your sexual partners and taking a monogamous approach may also be necessary.

 Realize that HIV knows no age limits

-The U.S. Centers for Disease Control and Prevention reported that in 2005, 24 percent of people living with HIV were over 50, up from 17 percent in 2001.
-The rate of AIDS among those 50 and older is still increasing, both as a result of olderpeople becoming infected with the AIDS virus and living longer with the virus.
+The rate of AIDS among those 50 and older is still increasing, both as a result of older people becoming infected with HIV and living longer with the virus.
+In 2010, an estimated 7,797 HIV diagnoses—16 percent of all diagnoses—occurred in people age 50 and older.
 So if you're newly divorced, still single or just between relationships, you need to use condoms and take appropriate precautions, regardless of your age.
 Another good idea is to make sure you and your partner have negative HIV tests (as well as tests for other STDs) before becoming intimate.